wassermanlab/GeneBreaker/README.md

 For issues with the website, downstream benchmarking, or comments on the manuscript and tool, please post issues on this github repository.

-## Downstream Benchmarking
+## Downstream Benchmarking Transition

 Downstream Benchmarking can either include full simulation of the variant(s) with VarSim, or burying the variants (SNVs and indels only) within background trio genomes.
+The Benchmarking transition, help facilitate taking your simulated variants from the GeneBreaker website, and generating more complete data.

-For details on how to use the downstream benchmarking, please go to the DownstreamBenchmarking/ directory.
+For details on how to use the downstream benchmarking, please go to the [BenchmarkingTransition/](./BenchmarkingTransition) directory.